ofiwg/libfabric/man/fi_efa.7.md

 # LIMITATIONS

-The provider does not support *FI_RMA*, or *FI_ATOMIC* interfaces.
+The provider does not support *FI_ATOMIC* interfaces.
+For RMA operations, completion events for RMA targets (*FI_RMA_EVENT*) is not supported.
 The DGRAM endpoint does not fully protect against resource overruns, so resource management is disabled for this endpoint (*FI_RM_DISABLED*).

 No support for selective completions.